Chovy-Xie/Computer-Security/1 - Terminology.md

  - If <b>Confidentiality</b> is compromised -> Sensitive data is leaked.
  - If <b>Integrity</b> is compromised -> Data is tampered with or manipulated.
  - If <b>Availability</b> is compromised -> Users cannot access critical systems.

+### Other goals that can be important in some situations

+ - Non-repudiation(不可抵赖): Principals/subjects(委托人/主体) cannot deny actions later.
+ - Authentication(认证): Principals are who they claim to be.
+ - Assurance(保证): How trust is provided or managed.
+ - Accountability(责任): or Accounting or Audit (会计或审计), Principals are responsible for actions.